 Oh, now I remember what we wanted.
 We asked for the airport security process to become more efficient, for the TSA to focus on the people who are likeliest to commit a crime on a plane.
 We didn’t want to see any more images of nuns being frisked.

-We think the TSA is doing a terrible job.
+The TSA is doing a terrible job.
 We’re tired of being treated like criminals.
+(Here’s how to handle the TSA when you travel.)

 But these scanners — machines that may bombard us with dangerous radiation, or maybe not; machines that we never asked for — that’s where some of us are drawing the line.